Jobs

 Contract type: Permanent

-Closing Date: 6 July 2025
+Closing Date: 18 July 2025

 Apply

-You will offer tailored guidance in minimising harmful behaviour and, if required, support those into service should they need more substantial support.
-You will take a “whole person” holistic approach, ensuring that every service user’s package of care encompasses all areas of their wellbeing, not just their substance use, to achieve the best possible outcomes for every person.
+• You will take a “whole person” holistic approach, ensuring that every service user’s package of care encompasses all areas of their wellbeing, not just their substance use, with the aim of achieving the best possible outcomes for every person.